2lambda123/iotaledger-wasp/docs/tutorial/blob.md

 The `blob` contract is one of the [core contracts](coresc.md) on each ISCP chain.

-Function of the `blob` contract is to maintain on-chain registry of _blobs_, the binary data.
+The function of the `blob` contract is to maintain an on-chain registry of _blobs_, which consist of arbitrary binary data.
 The _blobs_ are referenced from smart contracts via their hashes.

 A _blob_ is a collection of named pieces of arbitrary binary data: